lewisbakkero/mde/MDE-Reduction-Literature-Review.md

    $$MDE_{combined} = (z_{1-\alpha/2} + z_{1-\beta}) \cdot \sqrt{\frac{2\sigma^2 \cdot (1-\eta^2_{strat}) \cdot (1-R^2_{adj})}{n}}$$
    Where $\eta^2_{strat} = \sigma^2_{between}/\sigma^2$ is variance explained by strata, and $R^2_{adj}$ is variance explained by covariate adjustment.

-2. **CUPAC vs. Multi-Covariate CUPED vs. Pre+In:** These are *alternatives*, not complements—they all perform covariate adjustment at the estimation stage.
-Choose one.
+2. **CUPAC vs. Multi-Covariate CUPED vs. Pre+In vs. Neural:** These are *alternatives*, not complements—they all perform covariate adjustment at the estimation stage.
+Choose one based on infrastructure and data availability.

+3. **Winsorisation + CUPED:** These *can* be combined—winsorise first to stabilise variance, then apply CUPED.
+The combined effect is approximately multiplicative for heavy-tailed metrics:
+   $\sigma^2_{combined} \approx \sigma^2_{winsorised} \cdot (1-\rho^2_{winsorised})$

-3. **Diminishing Returns:** The semiparametric bound $\sigma^2_{eff}$ is the theoretical floor.
+4. **Diminishing Returns:** The semiparametric bound $\sigma^2_{eff}$ is the theoretical floor.
 Gains are sub-multiplicative because methods capture overlapping variance.

-4. **Temporal Stratification + CUPED:** Can be combined—temporal stratification handles time-varying effects while CUPED handles individual-level variance.
+5. **Temporal Stratification + CUPED:** Can be combined—temporal stratification handles time-varying effects while CUPED handles individual-level variance.
 The combined effect is approximately multiplicative:
    $\sigma^2_{combined} \approx \sigma^2 \cdot (1-\eta^2_{temporal}) \cdot (1-\rho^2)$

-**Practical guidance:** Start with CUPED (low complexity, high impact), add stratification if population is heterogeneous, add temporal stratification for long-running experiments with non-stationarity, upgrade to CUPAC or Pre+In only if substantial residual variance remains.
+**Practical guidance:** Start with CUPED (low complexity, high impact), add stratification if population is heterogeneous, add temporal stratification for long-running experiments with non-stationarity.
+For revenue metrics, apply winsorisation before CUPED.
+Upgrade to CUPAC, Neural, or Pre+In only if substantial residual variance remains and infrastructure supports it.

 ---